WeekendWarrior/Sitecore8EdismaxSearch/README.md

-# Sitecore8EeDisMaxSearch
+# Sitecore8eDisMaxSearch

-This project contains a simple .Net Framework WebAPI2 website that can be setup to add Solr eDisMax query support in Sitecore 8 (or below).
+This project is a simple .Net Framework WebAPI2 proxy website that can be setup to add Solr eDisMax query support in Sitecore 8 (or below).

 > Note that Sitecore 9 contains native Edismax Search support via the Query<T>() method.
 So if you are on Sitecore 9, this project is useless to you - instead, just read my blog series.
 But if you are on Sitecore 8 and cannot upgrade to version 9 for one reason or another, then you are in the right place.